Diploma in Therapeutic Counselling

 I have previously had my own counselling/psychotherapy – will this count against me?

-If I am called for interview, what form does the interview take?
+If I am called for interview for levels 3 and 4, what form does the interview take?

 You will be interviewed by a member of staff for about 30 minutes.
 We ask all candidates the same set of questions and we aim to try to determine for example (a) if you are emotionally robust enough for the course, (b) if you can cope with this level academic work, (c) if you are mature enough for the course and (d) if a humanistic training (as opposed to say CBT) is the right one for you.